apache/airflow/docs/apache-airflow-providers-amazon/connections/emr.rst

 --------------------------

 Extra (optional)
-    Specify the parameters (as json dictionary) that can be used as initial configuration in :meth:`airflow.providers.amazon.aws.hooks.emr.EmrHook.create_job_flow` for propagate to
+    Specify the parameters (as a `json` dictionary) that can be used as an initial configuration in :meth:`airflow.providers.amazon.aws.hooks.emr.EmrHook.create_job_flow` to propagate to
     `RunJobFlow API <https://docs.aws.amazon.com/emr/latest/APIReference/API_RunJobFlow.html>`_.
     All parameters are optional.